-While the term fiduciary is a legal term with a rich history, it very generally means someone who is legally obligated to act in another person’s best interests.
+Corona Estate Planning Attorney Joseph Hudack says that while the term fiduciary is a legal term with a rich history, it very generally means someone who is legally obligated to act in another person’s best interests.
 Trustees, executors, and agents are all examples of fiduciaries.
 When you pick trustees, executors, and agents in your estate plan, you’re picking one or more people to make decisions in your and your beneficiaries’ best interests and following the instructions you leave.

 Your successor trustee will be responsible for making sure your wealth is passed on and managed by your wishes after your death or during your incapacity.
 Like each of the following individuals involved in your estate planning, it’s best to have a trusted person or financial institution carry out this vitally important role.

-It’s important to make the language in your trust as clear as possible so that your trustee knows exactly how to handle various situations that can arise is asset distribution.
+It’s important to make the language in your trust as clear as possible so that your trustee knows exactly how to handle various situations that can arise in asset distribution.
 Lastly, your trustee will only control the assets contained within the trust — not the rest of your estate, the reason why completely funding your living trust is crucial.

 Powers of Attorney

 Your power of attorney is the document in your estate plan that appoints individuals to make decisions on your behalf if you become unable to do so yourself.
-There are a few different types of powers of attorney, each with their specific provisions.
+There are a few different types of powers of attorney, each with its specific provisions.
 There is quite a wide range of situations covered by various powers of attorney, and we can help you decide which types you’ll need based on your current situation and future goals.
 Here are two common types to cover in your estate plan:

-- Financial Powers of Attorney
+Financial Powers of Attorney

-Financial powers of attorney grant individuals the ability to take financial actions on your behalf such as purchasing life insurance or withdrawing money from your accounts to cover your expenses.
+Financial powers of attorney grant individuals the ability to take financial actions on their behalf such as purchasing life insurance or withdrawing money from your accounts to cover your expenses.
 A person who acts under the authority given in a power of attorney is generally called an agent.
 Regarding financial decisions, an institution like a trusted company can also be named.
 Keep in mind that trust companies will charge a fee for this service.

 Health Care Powers of Attorney

 Health care powers of attorney cover a wide range of specific actions that can be taken regarding an individual’s medical needs such as making decisions about the types of care you receive or who will be providing the care.